-- (B) The questions posed to the child by the law enforcement officer are limited to those questions reasonably necessary to obtain the information necessary to protect against the threat to public safety. - (C) Unless it is impossible, impracticable, or unsafe to do so, an interrogation conducted under this section shall be recorded, and the child shall be informed if the interrogation is being recorded. - (D) The term "threat to public safety" as used in this section is to be interpreted consistent with the judicially recognized exception to the requirements to provide Miranda warnings. - 3.1.9 If, prior to or during questioning, the child, the parent or responsible adult express the desire to speak with an attorney, all questioning shall cease and not be renewed until permission is granted. - 3.1.10 In the absence of a parent or guardian, a child may be questioned and may provide statements if reasonable assurances can be made that the child fully understands his/her constitutional rights. - 3.1.11 Children have the same rights regarding statements and confessions as do adults; however, an additional effort shall be made to ensure that the child understands these rights as well as Juvenile Justice procedures. - 3.1.12 Custodial interrogations will be limited to two hours with no more than two interrogators participating.
-The Division Commander must grant permission for all exceptions to the time limit and number of investigators. - 3.1.13 Supervisory notification is required prior to any child interrogation.
+- 3.1 Juvenile interrogations/interviews shall be conducted in a similar manner as adult interrogations/interviews, with the following guidelines: - 3.1.1 Prior to custodial interviews or questioning a juvenile intake officer should be summoned if available. - 3.1.2 A juvenile in custody should not be questioned without the presence of a parent or a responsible adult.
+The juvenile and the adult, if available, shall be advised of their constitutional rights prior to interrogation.
+If, prior to or during questioning the juvenile, the parent or responsible adult express the desire to speak with an attorney, all questioning shall cease and not be renewed until permission is granted. - 3.1.3 In the absence of a parent or guardian, a juvenile may be questioned and may provide statements if reasonable assurances can be made that the juvenile fully understands his/her constitutional rights. - 3.1.4 Juveniles have the same rights regarding statements and confessions as do adults; however, an additional effort shall be made to ensure that the juvenile understands these rights as well as Juvenile Justice procedures. - 3.1.5 Custodial interrogations will be limited to two hours with no more than two interrogators participating.
+The Division Commander must grant permission for all exceptions to the time limit and number of investigators.

+3.1.6 Supervisory notification is required prior to any juvenile interrogation.